-The evolution of the meridional speed of the AC eddies that contribute to blocking all blocks in both domains is more complex (Fig. ??e, fblack lines in Figs. 8e-f; 9e-f).
-In the seven days before entering a block, AC eddies gradually accelerate northwards in both domains during winter, and in summer in the ATL, though their meridional speeds are around four times smaller than their zonal speeds(Fig. ??e, d).
-These eddies then rapidly decelerate meridionally once inside a blocktoo, reaching weak-, reaching small southward speeds.
-The rapid deceleration of the eddies, both zonally and meridionally, is typical of blocking dynamics, since blocking systems are quasi-stationary.
+The evolution of the meridional speed of the AC eddies that contribute to blocking in both domains is more complex (Fig. 7e, f).
+In the seven days before entering a block, AC eddies gradually accelerate northwards in both domains during winter,

+- and in summer in the ATL, though their meridional speeds are around four times smaller than their zonal speeds (Fig. 7c, 280 d).
+These eddies then rapidly decelerate meridionally once inside a block too, reaching weak southward speeds.
+The rapid deceleration of the eddies, both zonally and meridionally, is typical of blocking dynamics, since blocking systems are quasistationary.
 Meridional speed for PAC summer blocking AC eddies is fairly constant before and during blocking.
 This northward acceleration is potentially indicative of two things.
-Firstly, it signifies a the building of a ridge through the northward advection of higher geopotential heights, which is a characteristic of blocking.
-However, it eould can also be the result of eddies being attracted by the block via the SAM, though a more detailed analysis on the vortex-vortex interactions between the block and the eddies would be required to verify this, which is beyond the scope of this study.
+Firstly, it signifies a building of a ridge through the northward advection of higher geopotential heights, which is a characteristic of blocking.
+However, it could also be the result of eddies being attracted 285 - by the block via the SAM, though a more detailed analysis on the vortex-vortex interactions between the block and the eddies would be required to verify this, which is beyond the scope of this study.

-In MAM and SON (Sect. ??
-A4), AC eddies behave in largely the same way as outlined here, with intermediate speeds and strengths between those in DJF and JJA.
+In MAM and SON (Sect.
+A3), AC eddies behave in largely the same way as outlined here, with intermediate speeds and strengths between those in DJF and JJA.

-5.3 AC Eddy Strength and Speed for Blocks of Different Persistences
+5.3 AC Eddy Strength and Speed for Blocks of Different Persistences 290